XaviSanta/Cominder/README.md

 The app of Cominder includes:
 Two types of registration: one for people and one for restaurants.

 Features for persons:
-  - Create groups
+  - Create Points of interest / Restaurants in the map
-  - Chat with other people
+  - Create groups in the points of interest that are in the map
-  - Locate restaurants in the map
+  - Chat with other people inside those groups.
-  - Search for restaurants inside the map
+  - Locate restaurants in the map.
-  - Have access different restaurant offers.
+  - Search input to locate restaurants.
-  - Choose offers
+  - See offers that restaurants are adding.

 Features for restaurants:
   - Publish offers